 Staff requests that your Board adopt Resolution of Local Support #2023-09 (Attachment A) committing \$143,375 in matching funds to the Transit Performance Initiative (TPI) Investment Program federal grant in the amount of \$1,106,625.
 Marin Transit will be the sponsoring agency for the project.
 The Transportation Authority of Marin (TAM) will be the implementing agency for the project and responsible for the local match commitment.
 The TAM board adopted a similar resolution on April 27, 2023 and both agencies will enter into a funding agreement for the project.
-Budget amendment 2024-01 will add the project to the District FY2023/24 Capital Budget as a passthrough project.
+Budget as a passthrough project.